leo-le-07/cds-chat/README.md

 ## Notes

-* I met the problem with ActionCable when it can't access the session to get the current_user.
-It leads to the consequence that I can't detect when a user come or out the connection of the reservation channel.
 * In case of you cann't sign up or sign in by Facebook, please press Ctrl + F5 to refresh the page in order to make it work.
 I still don't know the root cause, but maybe cause of Turbolinks javascript.

 ## License